dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 &nbsp;
 ## **Cutting a Function in Half**

-If you think about it, besides handling iteration and yielding out values, generators have another really interesting property- the can hold state. you could pass control to a generator function and it would halt until you actively advance it further.
+If you think about it, besides handling iteration and yielding out values, generators have another really interesting property- they can hold state.
+You could pass control to a generator function and it would halt until you actively advance it further.

 How does this apply?